 A lifelong Long Islander, Jarett comes from a blue-collar family; his father was a Long Island Railroad employee and his mother was a hairdresser.
 They instilled in him a strong work ethic, emphasized the value of education, and always stressed the importance of family.
 He began helping out at his grandfather’s small window treatment shop at a young age.
 Throughout high school and college he worked as a supermarket cashier, as well as a warehouse hand and delivery driver for a grocery wholesale company.
 He received a B.A. in Criminal Justice from SUNY Albany, and a Master of Public Administration (MPA) from Villanova University.
-Jarett and his wife, Natalia, are proud residents of Sayville, where they are raising their 15-month old son, Lenny.
+Jarett and his wife, Natalia, are proud residents of Sayville, where they are raising their two boys, Lenny and Benjamin.

 Jarett with his wife Natalia, a local attorney